PROFESSIONAL LEARNING

 WF1995913 Shaped 2024 Classcraft blog migration images

 Communication between home and school is important not just for teachers and family members but also for students.
-Educators and caregivers can work together to provide a support system that helps children thrive and succeed in school.
+Educators and caregivers can work together to provide a support system that helps children thrive in school.

 Note that “home” and “family” will not mean the same thing to all students.
 Many students have complicated home situations or possibly no home at all.
 The family members interacting with teachers are often parents, but this too will depend on the student.
 Be sure to consider what forms of communication are feasible for your classroom, accounting for each student’s individual needs.